sunnythakr/sunnythakr/README.md

 -A full stack python/Django developer love to design web app kepp them as simple as possible.
 - I'm a knowledge seeker & I love to learn new 💻 _Technologies_.
+- I'm a knowledge seeker & I love to learn new 💻 _Technologies_.
 - 👯 I’m looking to collaborate on Web Dev projects

 <h2 align="center">🛠️ Languages & Frameworks</h2>